Azmin Azram

 Azmin Azram Abdul Aziz (born 1 April 1976) is a former Malaysian footballer.
 He represented four state teams and one club team in his career.
 He also represented Malaysia from 1998 to 2004.

-Currently he is the goalkeeping coach of Malaysia national football team.
+Currently Azmin is the goalkeeping coach of V.League 1 club Công An Hà Nội.

+Playing career

-Azmin started his career with Kuala Lumpur youth team.
+Azmin started his career with Kuala Lumpur FA youth team.

 In 2002, Azmin was call up for an international friendly match against five times World Cup winners Brazil.
 He was selected as one of the first eleven to play against Brazilian stars such as Ronaldo and Barca's Ronaldinho.

 He was guided by former Malaysia goalkeeper, Abdul Rashid Hassan and Lim Chuan Chin.
 Under the duo's guidance, Azmin earned the status of Malaysia's number one goalkeeper from 2002 to 2004 before his place was taken by Mohd Syamsuri Mustafa.

 At the age of 30, he choose to retire after receiving knee injury.
 He has since worked as goalkeeper coach and scout talent at the National Sports Council.

+Coaching career

+Malaysia

+On 4 April 2017, Azmin was chosen by head coach Tan Cheng Hoe to be part of his backroom staff where he was given the goalkeeper coach role until 16 February 2022.

+Công An Hà Nội

+In January 2023, Azmin joined Vietnamese club Công An Hà Nội as their goalkeeping coach.